syseleven/grav-docs-syseleven-stack/pages/04.Reference/05.object-storage/docs.en.md

 SysEleven Stack provides S3 compatible Object Storage.

-It stores and retrieves arbitrary unstructured data objects via a RESTful, HTTP based API.
+It stores and retrieves arbitrary unstructured data objects via a RESTful, HTTP-based API.
 It is highly fault tolerant with its data replication and scale-out architecture.
 In its implementation as a distributed eventually consistent object storage, it is not mountable like a file server.

 You can create the OpenStack API to generate credentials to access the SysEleven Stack Object Storage.
 You can then use the S3 API with various S3 clients and/or SDKs.

 ## Buckets

 Buckets are the logical unit SysEleven Stack Object Storage uses to stores objects.
-Every bucket in the SysEleven Stack as a unique name.
+Every bucket in the SysEleven Stack has a unique name per region.

 ## Objects